lubeda/EspHoMaTriXv2/README.md

 ## Introduction

-There are some "RGB-matrix" status displays/clocks out there, the commercial one from Lametric and some very good DIY-alternatives.
+There are some "RGB-matrices" status displays/clocks out there, the commercial ones from Lametric and ulanzi, also some very good DIY-alternatives.

 - [LaMetric](https://lametric.com/en-US/) commercial ~ 199€
 - [Ulanzi TC001](https://www.aliexpress.com/item/1005005008682055.html) commercial ~ 50€